Employee Rights No Fees Unless We Win

 Overtime, Rest Breaks, And Meal Breaks

-If an employee works more than 8 hours a day, more than 40 hours a week, or 8 hours on the seventh day of work in any one workweek, the employee must be compensated at "the rate of no less than one and one-half times the regular rate of pay for an employee."
+If an employee works more than 8 hours in a workday or more than 40 hours in a workweek, the employee must be compensated at "the rate of no less than one and one-half times the regular rate of pay for an employee."
+An employee must also be compensated at this overtime rate for the first 8 hours worked on the seventh day of work in any one workweek.
 Cal Lab Code § 510.

 If you have not been granted proper overtime wages, or if you have been denied rest periods or meal breaks or have been compelled to work during them, contact the leading lawyers in California for overtime compensation and rest or meal breaks at Kokozian Law Firm, APC.
 323-857-5900.
 Ask about our free initial consultation.